77flyy/Cobra/README.md

 <img src="https://github.com/FLOCK4H/Cobra/blob/main/imgs/cobra_banner.png" />

 > [!IMPORTANT]
-> This software is free of any charge & open-source, there are no fees, nor ads included in the repo.
+> This software is open-source & free of any charge, there are no fees, nor ads included in the repo.
 > </br>
 > Consider feeding the Cobra if the project comes useful.
 > </br>